lsst/dp1_lsst_io/docs/products/images/raw_exposure.rst

 ===========

 Raw images from the camera are available exactly as they were read out of the camera.
-The raw images shouldn't be used for scientific analysis, and users shouldn't attempt to rerun ISR.
+The raw images should not be used for scientific analysis, and users should not attempt to rerun ISR.

 Processing
 ----------